Production

 Developing in prod

-After you've deployed the first time, you can continue developing the production system while it's running.
-You'll need to install fswatch. (sudo apt install fswatch on Ubuntu, brew install fswatch on Mac.)
-Then run bb prod-dev.
+After you've deployed the first time, you can continue developing the production system while it's running via the clj -M:dev prod-dev task.
 Whenever you save a file, it'll get copied to the server and evaluated.

 Workers

-If you need a dedicated worker(s), you can create a modified version of server-setup.sh which sets the BIFF_ENV environment variable to worker.
-Then add a :worker configuration section to config.edn and modify your application code to run as a web server or worker depending on the runtime configuration.
+If you need a dedicated worker(s), you can create a modified version of server-setup.sh which sets the BIFF_PROFILE environment variable to worker.
+Then use #profile {:worker ... in resources/config.edn to specify worker-specific configuration, and modify your application code to run as a web server or worker depending on the runtime configuration.

 Sign up for Biff: The Newsletter